nuxeo/FunkLoad/README.txt

 ZopeTestCase
 ============

-This class extend the FunkLoadTestCase providing common Zope tasks like:
+This class extends the FunkLoadTestCase providing common Zope tasks like:

 * `zopeRestart()` Stop and Start Zope server